The best webcams you can buy | Engadget

 Design

 There aren’t a ton of fascinating breakthroughs when it comes to webcam design.
 Most are round or rectangular devices that clip onto a monitor or your laptop screen.
 Some have the ability to screw onto a tripod stand and others can simply sit on your desk beside your computer.
-But unless you really like having people stare up your nose, the latter isn’t really ideal.
+But unless you really like having people stare up your nose, the latter isn’t ideal.
 We recommend clipping your webcam to your monitor and ensuring that it’s at or slightly above eye level.

-A few webcams go above and beyond by adding hardware perks like built-in lights and lens covers, too.
+A few webcams go above and beyond by adding hardware extras like built-in lights and lens covers, too.
 The former can help you stand out in a dark room, while the latter makes it so hackers can’t view you through your webcam without your knowledge.

 Price

-Most external webcams that are just good enough to be a step up from your computer’s built-in camera cost between $50 and $100.
-If the webcam has the same resolution as the built-in one on your laptop, you should look out for other specs like auto light correction, a wider field of view or an extra-long connecting cable that can provide a step-up in quality or ease of use.
+Most external webcams that are just good enough to be a step up from your computer’s built-in camera cost between $60 and $150.
+If the webcam has the same resolution as the internal one on your laptop, you should look out for other specs like auto light correction, a wider field of view or an extra-long connecting cable that can provide a step-up in quality or ease of use.

-Spending over $100 means you might get advanced features like 4K resolution, vertical and horizontal recording options, stereo mics, customizable video settings and more.
+Spending $150 or more means you might get advanced features like 4K resolution, vertical and horizontal recording options, stereo mics, customizable video settings and more.
 But unless you’re spending hours on video calls each day or streaming multiple times each week, you can safely skip most of those high-end options.

 Engadget picks